Quick Links

 What are agent-based models?

 An agent-based model is a computational model for simulating the actions and interactions of multiple autonomous individuals (or other entities) for the purpose of analysing their effects on the system as a whole.
-Agent-based models are used to recreate and predict complex emergent behavior that results from the interactions of multiple agents with simple behavioral rules.
+Agent-based models are used to reproduce and predict complex emergent behavior that results from the interactions of multiple agents with simple behavioral rules.

 For example, in the study of Agent-based Computational Economics, an agent-based model of a financial market may consist of a population of investors, traders, brokers and/or other market participants and a market mechanism.
 (Learn more about Agent-based Computational Economics).